|Chosen a TOP 10 maze in America.The Largest Maze in New England.|

 as well as adults with young children (under 14 years old).

-Visitors who challenge the big maze should be able to walk for at least 1 hour without a sit down rest.
+Visitors who challenge the BIG Maze should be able to walk for at least 2 hours without a sit down rest.

-Persons with health concerns should consider visiting our smaller maze and Barnyard area.
+Persons with health concerns should consider visiting our Scenic Maze and PRETENDIN Play Area.

 Unfortunately, 90% of teenagers 13 - 20 give up in less than 20 minutes